Icelandair: Development in the early 2000s

-Developments since 2010

-Like most Icelandic companies, Icelandair was hit quite hard by the 2008 financial crisis in the country but was well on the road to recovery when another crisis of a very different kind hit in 2010.
-The air traffic restrictions following the 2010 eruptions of Eyjafjallajökull resulted in large parts of the European airspace being closed down.
+Icelandair was hit by the 2008 financial crisis in the country and was further impacted by a volcanic eruption in 2010.
+Air traffic restrictions following the 2010 eruptions of Eyjafjallajökull resulted in large parts of the European airspace being closed down.
 The air travel disruption coincided with the start of the important summer season for the company.
 The in-house crisis management organisation began assessing the situation once the scale of the problem had become known.
 Thrice-daily crisis meetings were held at the airline's headquarters.
 Icelandair tried to operate as many passenger flights as possible, keeping its hub at Keflavík open and diverting European flights to airports that were still open.
-The eventual closure of Keflavík due to the volcanic ash cloud coincided with an improvement of the situation towards Europe, which allowed Icelandair to move its headquarters with 200 staff to Glasgow and operate flights from there for ten days, with shuttle flights to Iceland's Akureyri Airport and round-the-clock bus shuttles onwards to Reykjavík.
+The eventual closure of Keflavík due to the volcanic ash cloud coincided with an improvement in the situation towards Europe, which allowed Icelandair to move its headquarters with 200 staff to Glasgow and operate flights from there for ten days, with shuttle flights to Iceland's Akureyri Airport and round-the-clock bus shuttles onwards to Reykjavík.

 In the aftermath of the eruption, the government of Iceland launched the successful "Inspired by Iceland" campaign to regain confidence in travelling to Iceland for tourists and business people, of which Icelandair was a leading participant and initiator.

 When the Grímsvötn volcano erupted in 2011, Icelandair once again had to cope with airspace closures in Europe.
 However, this time to a lesser extent due to a higher level of political preparedness.
 Weekly newspaper The Economist claimed that Icelandair could even take advantage when catering for disaster tourists.

-In February 2011 Icelandair was chosen "The Knowledge Company" of the year and Icelandair CEO Birkir Hólm Guðnason was picked as "Man of the Year" in the Icelandic business community.
-In both categories the panel of judges of the Association of Economists and Business Graduates in Iceland said that "the fine results of the company in the previous year showed both a high degree of skill and specialist knowledge within the company as well as excellent leadership."
+In February 2011, Icelandair was chosen "The Knowledge Company" of the year, and Icelandair CEO Birkir Hólm Guðnason was picked as "Man of the Year" in the Icelandic business community.
+In both categories, the panel of judges of the Association of Economists and Business Graduates in Iceland said that "the fine results of the company in the previous year showed both a high degree of skill and specialist knowledge within the company as well as excellent leadership."
 In October of the same year, the airline was awarded the title "Marketing Firm of the Year in Iceland", by a judging panel from IMARK, the Marketing Association in Iceland.